dcl-docs/wrangle/README.md

-# Book
+# Data Wrangling

-This repository contains the source for the book [Book](https://dcl-book.stanford.edu/).
+This repository contains the source for the book [Data Wrangling](https://dcl-wrangle.stanford.edu/).

 We welcome suggestions for improvements.